norodrigues111/Power-BI-Professional-Survey-Dashboard/README.md

 2. **Alternative Options:**

-    a. **PDF Version:** If you prefer not to download Power BI, you can view a static version of the dashboard by opening the [PDF file] provided in this repository.
+    a. **PDF Version:** If you prefer not to download Power BI, you can view a static version of the dashboard by opening the PDF File provided in this repository.

-    b. **Video Demo:** For a more interactive experience, check out the [video demo] showcasing the dashboard's interactivity.
+    b. **Video Demo:** For a more interactive experience, check out the video demo showcasing the dashboard's interactivity.
 This is especially useful if you want a quick overview without installing any software.

 ## Notes